Tashi Phuntsho

 Congratulations!
 You have now installed and configured your validators.

-This article can originally been published on the APNIC blog.
+This article was originally published on the APNIC blog.

 3 You have liked this article 0 times.